-Among the Elecnor Group's strategic objectives in the area of climate change, the renewal of the fleet for more efficient vehicles and the development of projects by country for the switch to more sustainable fuels are prominent.
+Among the strategic objectives of the Elecnor Group in the field of climate change, the renewal of the fleet for more efficient vehicles and the development of projects by country for the switch to more sustainable fuels are prominent.

 Furthermore, investments in wind power generating facilities and associated rights of use, which are incurred in their entirety by the Enerfín subgroup, have been categorised as related to sustainable activities.